Street Fighter 6: Everything we know so far about Street Fighter 6

 Platforms: PC, PS4, PS5, Xbox One, Xbox Series X

 Street Fighter 6 was first announced in February 2023 with a very short teaser trailer showing Ryu’s scruffy new look.
 More details about the game came out during the June 2 State of Play, and even more details have been either revealed or leaked since then.
-We still don’t have an exact release date, however, aside from a 2023 release year window.
-Regardless, we’re hyped already for the next Street Fighter game.
+During The Game Awards, we found out that the game’s release date is on June 2, 2023.

 Among the new things coming to Street Fighter 6 is its migration to the RE Engine (see a pattern between Ryu and Chris Redfield getting super scruffy faces?) and the introduction of in-game commentary during fights – a first for the Street Fighter series.